ibm-cloud-docs/tg-cli-plugin/transit-gateway-cli.md

 {: #list-gateways-options}

 `--output json`
-:   Optional: Specify if you want the output displayed in JSON format.
+:   Optional: Specify whether you want the output that is displayed in JSON format.

 `--help | -h`
 :   Optional: Get help on this command.

-Other commands will require a gateway ID, save the ID as an environment variable so you can use it later, for example:
+Other commands require a gateway ID.
+Save the ID as an environment variable so you can use it later, for example:

 ```text
 gateway="bdf8fa2b-c518-9999-9028-f3c9ece86159"